enrique-lozano/Monekin/README.md

 - **General Contributions**: Not sure where to begin?
 Start by reading our [Contributing Guidelines](https://github.com/enrique-lozano/Monekin/blob/main/CONTRIBUTING.md), designed for technical and non-technical contributors alike.
 Here you will learn about how you can collaborate making Monekin better.
 - **Code Contributions**: If you’re a developer looking to dive into the codebase, we’ve got a dedicated [Code Contributing Guide](https://github.com/enrique-lozano/Monekin/blob/main/docs/CODE_CONTRIBUTING.md).
 This guide walks you through setting up your environment, following coding standards, and submitting pull requests.

-### Why to contribute?

-- We can learn for you and you can learn from us.
-- You'll appear in our contributors wall.
-- You can **include it in your CV/LinkedIn** and show recruiters that you contribute to open-source projects.
-- You'll make Monekin better.
-- You can develop the features that you miss in the app yourself, the way you want them.
-- You'll play around and learn cutting-edge technologies.
-- It's the easiest way to learn Flutter/Dart... in a production environment.

 ### Support the project 💖